openhab/openhab-addons/bundles/org.openhab.binding.shieldtv/README.md

 - KEY_FORWARD
 - KEY_POWER

+The list above causes an instantanious "press and release" of each button.
+If you would like to manually control the press and release of each you may append _PRESS and _RELEASE to the end of each.
+(e.g. KEY_FORWARD_PRESS or KEY_FORWARD_RELEASE)

+APP will display the currently active app as presented by the ShieldTV.
+You may also send it a command of the app package name (e.g. com.google.android.youtube.tv) to start/change-to that app.

 ## Pin Code Process

 For the ShieldTV to be successfully accessed an on-screen PIN authentication is required on the first connection.